Connect With Authors

 In response, some of Japan’s luxury brands like Gucci, LVMH, and Prada have inaugurated official accounts on platforms like LINE, where they feature local celebrities and offer tailored information.
 Many also maintain regional profiles on both local and international social media platforms.
 Recent surveys, such as one conducted by McKinsey, reveal a growing trend of consumers researching and purchasing across channels, actively exploring online options.
 The intersection of digital convenience and consumer interest indicates a promising horizon for online engagement in Japan.

-Given the latest survey available, in Japan there are about 101.9 million active social media users (Log in at least once in a month) in 2022.
-This is about 81.1 % of the addressable demographics.
-Also, Throughout 2021 to 2022, the number of users has grown 8.7 %.
+Given the latest survey available, in Hong Kong there are about 6.5 million active social media users (Log in at least once in a month) in 2022.
+This is about 88.1 % of the addressable demographics.
+Also, Throughout 2021 to 2022, the number of users has grown 3.7 %.

 LINE is the leading platform in Japan, it’s similar to WhatsApp and is increasingly positioning itself as a one-stop-shop for various services, or so-called super app.
 Although some younger users in Japan find LINE less attractive as it is often too family-heavy or company-heavy and packed with a bunch of irrelevant chat groups, it is still considered the most important platform in Japan.